Building Towards Unique Stories

 HOW

 Organizationally Burl Ring is a cost-share model with a no excess profit mission.
 What this means is that we have no investors, owners, or executives pursuing extraneous income from your sessions, and every provider and contractor we partner with keeps any income after equitably sharing the overhead of the company.
-This is a direct challenge to how most therapeutic services are delivered today, namely for-profit private practices, and even at non-profit centers there are executives and others that have massive salaries and profit greatly from the hard work that the rank-and-file providers and their clients put into therapy.
-We patently reject this profit and growth stance as incongruent with the spirit of therapy and helping, and we hope that your experiences feel different because of this, we know ours do.
+This is a direct challenge to how most therapeutic services are delivered today at for-profit private practices.
+Even at non-profit centers there are executives and others that have massive salaries and profit greatly from the hard work that the rank-and-file providers and their clients put into therapy.
+We patently reject this profit and growth stance as incongruent with the spirit of therapy and helping professions writ large.
+We hope that your experiences feel different because of this stance, we know ours do.

-To this end Burl Ring will be pursuing Benefit Corporation Certification to have a third party help hold all of us accountable to these ideals, and we are also examining other ways to maximize transparency.
-Burl Ring also takes the stance that your personal data is sacred, and we will do our utmost to avoid interacting with extractive systems such as for-profit insurances, technology such as AI, or other for-profit entities, as these practices having become exceedingly common and exploitive in the mental health service community.
+To this end Burl Ring will be pursuing Benefit Corporation Certification to have a third party help hold all of us accountable to these ideals, and we are also examining other ways to maximize transparency such as wage and costs disclosures for our members.
+Burl Ring also takes the stance that your personal data is sacred, and we will do our utmost to avoid interacting with extractive systems such as for-profit insurances, technology such as AI, or other for-profit entities, as these practices have become exceedingly common and exploitative in the mental health service community.

 We commit to always protecting access to care through these endeavors, simplifying systems, offering slide-fee and pro bono services, and not engaging with the pursuit of unearned income for owners or stakeholders, all so that overhead remains low and we can help as many people as we can.